Electroww/Electroww/README.md

 ## My very short bio 🌿
 <p>
-I'm Elec, I'm a Computer Science Master and Human Computer Interaction (HCI) Student and I like spending my time to develop & create new stuff, discover new technologies.
+I'm Elec, I'm a Software Engineer at smappen and I like spending my time to develop & create new stuff, discover new technologies.

 __My main interests in tech :__
 - FullStack Development ➜ I ❤ being challenged by programming problems